Provide a forum for proprietary trading firms to identify and discuss issues confronting the FIA PTG community

 Monitor for any developments on transaction tax (Administration) and carried interest (Treasury).

-Monitor regulatory developments in digital asset markets, particularly in response to Terra Luna and FTX fallouts, and consider engagement where appropriate (CFTC, SEC, and Administration).
+Monitor regulatory developments in digital asset markets and consider engagement where appropriate (CFTC, SEC, and Administration).